 The IPA notes that no consensus language was recommended regarding DCEO participation in the third-party RFP process.
+While DCEO participated in the 2014 workshops, no clear path to resolving its barriers emerged and this remains an open issue.
 However, barriers to DCEO's participation were identified and discussed and include the following:

-- Performance Contracting and Funding;
+- Performance Contracting and Funding:

 - Lack of Additional Gas Funding for Low-Income Projects;

 - Total Resource Cost ("TRC") Test;

 - Public Sector Eligibility for Section 16-111.5B Programs; and

-- Legal Issues.133
+- Legal Issues.136

-While DCEO participated in the 2014 workshops, no clear path to resolving its barriers to participating in the third-party RFP process emerged.134
+While DCEO participated in the 2014 workshops, no clear path to resolving its barriers to participating in the third-party RFP process emerged.137

-7.2.4 Third Party Bid Review - Collaboration on Evaluation
+7.2.4 Third Party Bid Review - Collaboration and Qualitative Evaluationson Evaluation

 In preparation for its submittal to the IPA, ComEd sought input from DCEO and entities active in Illinois Energy Efficiency Stakeholder Advisory Group in the review of third party program bids.
-This review team made collective determinations on whether proposed third party programs met basic program requirements and were duplicative of existing programs.
-Next, the remaining proposals were scored based on the strength of the program approach and strength of the program team.
-The results of this process were included in a confidential bid document provided to the IPA.
+This review team